 As a publicly supported institution, the Library has a responsibility to be responsive to requests for information about our activities.
 Public knowledge about the Library can also help us fulfill our mission to support inquiry and learning at the University and for the people of North Carolina.
 Media outlets provide an important way for the Library to communicate with the campus; with citizens of the region, the state, and beyond; and with the community of research libraries.
 Reporters, in turn, require timely and accurate information in order to do their job.

-The following media policy covers requests to the UNC University Library for interviews, comment, photography or filming, by any media organization, including student media.
+The following media policy covers requests to the University Libraries for interviews, comment, photography or filming, by any media organization, including student media.

 - Library staff members are encouraged to speak directly with a reporter in the following situations: